Download the University Honors brochure to learn more.

 Can any of my KBS experiences serve as built-in honors experiences for my UHP requirements?

-UHP students who are in KBS can count INTB3098 (Business in European Union) as a UHP honors experience.
-For it to count, you must successfully complete the course and study abroad component.
+UHP students who are in KBS can count INTB3098 (Business in European Union) and INTB5021 (Costa Rica: Economic, Social, and Sustainable Development) as UHP honors experiences.
+For each course to count, you must successfully complete the course and study abroad component.
 You must also document the experience in your learning portfolio.

 Can I be in both the LHP and the UHP?

-If I am admitted to the LHP am I also automatically admitted to the UHP?
+If I am admitted to LHP am I also automatically admitted to the UHP?

 Can any of my LHP experiences serve as built-in honors experiences for my UHP requirements?

 UHP students who are in LHP can count the following two LHP courses as UHP honors experiences: HNPL3097 (LHP Study Abroad Practicum) and HNPL2031 (Character-Based Leadership).
 LHP students must successfully complete the courses (and, for HNPL3097, the study abroad component) and must also document these experiences in their learning portfolio for them to count as honors experiences.